Tony177/Tony-Platform-Arcade/README.md

 If you collect 100 coins you get an extra life
 If you lose all the lifes you've lost the game\
 Click with the mouse to start character selection\
-Click on one of the four image to select a character
+Click on one of the four image to select a character\
+You save the game every time you leave the game from Pause Menu
 ## Structure of the game

 Game's Feature to implement/implemented: